The Shareholders Madras Fertilizers Limited

-IRC is functioning in the Company under the Chief Financial Officer (GeneralManager-F&A) & Company Secretary with members from various Groups to createawareness of the Company's strength and ensuring timely communication to shareholders.
+IRC is functioning in the Company under the Company Secretary to createawareness of the Company's strength and ensuring timely communication to shareholders.

 Meeting of the Board

-During the year 2018-19 seven meetings of Board were convened and held.
-The details ofthe meetings of the Board of Directors are given in the report on Corporate Governancewhich is part of this report.
-The intervening gap between the meetings was within theperiod prescribed under the Companies Act 2013.
+During the year 2020-21 five meetings of the Board of Directors wereconvened and held.
+The details of the meetings of the Board of Directors are given in thereport on Corporate Governance which is part of this report.
+The intervening gap betweenthe meetings was within the period prescribed under the Companies Act 2013.

 Particulars of Employees and Related Disclosures

 In terms of the provisions of Section 197 (12) of the Companies Act2013 read with Rules 5 (2) and 5 (3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 it is stated that no employee of your Company was inreceipt of remuneration for any part of the year at a rate which is more than Rs.
 5 lacsper month.